Location: Fairbanks, Alaska

 September 9, 2005

 In the comments section below my and Azhar Majeed’s Inside Higher Ed article, the infamous Grover Furr makes some outrageous accusations against my and FIRE’s writings.
 He claims we do not “substantiate” our claims, that our articles are “dishonest” and that our articles “do not merit publication.”
 Here is my response: Professor Furr, In claiming that my and Azhar Majeed’s article is “dishonest” and that we do not “substantiate” our claims, you make multiple unsubstantiated, dishonest, and willfully ignorant statements of your own.
-FIRE documents all of its cases and provides access to that information through links to primary […]» Read More
+FIRE documents all of its cases and provides access to that information through links to primary documents […]» Read More

 April 9, 2001